chrisrpriceuk/DoMyBits/README.md

 1. Create a folder/Directory called "DoMyBits"
 2. Download the zip file and extract to that folder/Directory
+3. Ensure python, Mysql & mysqldb are all installed
-3. Run setup.py to enter your personal settings
+3. Run setup.py to enter your personal settings and setup the database
 4. Run DoMyBitsDaemon.py

 To Schedule Events